BeyondQuality/beyondquality/research/public_speaking.md

 Viviane Hennecke: Personally, I started for the wrong reasons.
 Colleagues of mine asked me to jump in when one of their speakers unexpectedly dropped out for health reasons.
 But I would say, for me I continued for the right reasons.
 When I discovered that I am neurodivergent (autism and ADHD), it changed my life.
 I had a sudden urge to help others realizing that they might be too and to educate on the topic in the general.
 Now, every submission has a personal message I want to spread.

+Dorothy Graham: As a specialist in software testing, I wanted to share with others who could benefit from things I had learned; I have always felt that this was my calling - to help people in testing.

 ### 10. Authentic expression / theatre roots